Get your start where it all began. Public Relations

 In our three-semester Master of Science in Public Relations program, you’ll balance academics with practical application.
 You’ll gain an overview of contemporary public relations, the nature of human communication, and the role of media before choosing an area of specialization.
 Hone your ability to write clearly and concisely in contemporary media formats, addressing different audiences.
 Develop professional management skills.
 And augment your studies with electives in nonprofit, corporate, or international public relations.

-When you’re through, you’ll be ready to assume a leadership role in public relations.
+When you’re through with our program, you’ll be ready to assume a leadership role in public relations.
 Really ready.

 Learn from the best.